• Bread Machine

 • If you haven’t used your bread machine in a long time, please buy some new bread machine yeast before making your bread.
 Old yeast can die or lose its potency and this will lead to bread that does not rise properly.
 Bread machine yeast may not be viable if it has been sitting in your pantry for years.

 • Please read your bread machine manufacturer’s instructions for information on how to use your bread machine safely and effectively.
-The manufacturer instructions will help you to master working with your specific bread machine model.
+The manufacturer’s instructions will help you to master working with your specific bread machine model.

 • Always wear oven mitts when dealing with a hot bread machine, etc.

 • For more easy bread machine recipes (i.e. white bread, banana bread, cornbread, whole wheat bread, etc.), please visit Bread Dad’s Bread Machine Recipes section.
-Or if you want even more bread machine ideas, you should visit Bread Dad’s section covering popular Bread Machine Cookbooks.

 If you liked this recipe, please leave a comment below & give us a 5 star rating.
-It is ALWAYS great to hear from someone who has enjoyed our recipes!!
+Jump to comments

 Reference Sources